 If you need an extra layer of accountability, there are plenty of tools that will block time-wasting sites like Facebook, Twitter, and Tetris so you can stick to the task at hand.

 Chrome extension StayFocusd is one of the most popular options.
 You can add any domain you want to a list of blocked sites, and set a window of time during the day—like 9 to 5—that StayFocusd blocks you from visiting those pages.
 If you need something stronger, StayFocusd’s “nuclear option” allows you to restrict all sites except those you specify.
 You can even force a “challenge” that requires you to type a block of text, without typos, before you can continue—making it more difficult to change StayFocusd’s settings and work around the blocks you’ve set.
 It’s pretty powerful, provided all your distractions are on the web.

 If you need something system-wide, Freedom is another feature-rich option that can block desktop apps, set the days and times you want those apps blocked, and track your time to see your biggest distractions.
-Freedom costs just under $30 per year, though, so you’ll need to pay for that extra power.
+You can try Freedom for free, and its developers have created a number of free browser extensions, but the full program costs just under $40 per year, so you may need to pay to get the features you want.